By Hannah McConnachie

-Unfortunately my fabulous month at the award winning PR agency, Holyrood Partnership is over, and it actually feels like the end of an era.
+UNFORTUNATELY, my fabulous month at the award winning PR agency, Holyrood PR is over, and it actually feels like the end of an era.
 You may not think one month is a sufficient time to even generate an era, but I did, and I am devastated to leave the glorious Holyrood team.

 In my first blog I discussed my optimistic nature, maybe not realistic – thinking I could achieve Edina Monsoon’s lifestyle with the click of my fingers, a sparkling smile and a drive for success.
 Now I can confidently say, I’ve developed a more grounded approach towards achieving my ambitious professional carer.